ABOUT CHAKANA RESERVE

 In Chakana several sites have been found where the Condors sleep.
 It has also been possible to document two nesting sites out of the total of 6 nests registered in the country.

 With an estimated population of only 150 wild individuals in Ecuador, the protection of the Andean Condors in our reserve is extremely important for the survival of the species.

 The Biological Reserve protects paramos, wetlands, important water sources.

 You can admire the Penon del Isco from the viewpoint of the foundation where the Condors can be seen nesting and flying through the majestic Ecuadorian moor.

 - The Rock of the Condor.

 - Páramo wetlands that migratory birds visit from October to March.

-> Antisanilla was declared in 2012 as a sanctuary of the Condor and it is part of the buffer zone of the Antisana Ecological Reserve, as well as the greater conservation mosaic that includes the Sumaco Napo Galeras National Park and the Cayambe-Coca Ecological Reserve.
+Chakana (Hacienda Antisanilla) was declared in 2012 a sanctuary of the Condor.
+Also, it is part of the buffer zone of the Antisana Ecological Reserve, as well as the greater conservation mosaic that includes the Sumaco Napo Galeras National Park and the Cayambe-Coca Ecological Reserve.